America’s Cup – Defiant back in the water in Auckland

 Hutchinson was Team New Zealand’s tactician between 2004-2007 and the American Magic crew also includes British Laser gold medallist and International Moth world champion Paul Goodison.

-The team are expected to start sailing from Monday, after final testing over the weekend but still have a lot of work to get their firat AC75 back up to speed.
+The team are expected to start sailing from Monday, after final testing over the weekend, but still have a lot of work to get their first AC75 back up to speed.

 A lot will depend on weather conditions next week in what is now mid-winter in New Zealand.